hwcoe/hwcoe-faculty-directory/readme.md

 ## Setup
 1. For each faculty member, create a new post.
 	- Slug: Edit this to show the URL structure lastname-firstname if you want the Faculty Directory display to be alphabetical by last name.
+(If you don't see the Slug meta box, check it in Screen Options)
 	⁃	Title: Faculty member’s name (this is what will display at the top of the page) ⁃	Category: faculty-pg (choosing this category will automatically apply the Faculty Single Page post template) ⁃	Be sure to upload a feature image, as this will display on the faculty directory and post.